 List of content you will read in this article:

 Every website has a unique address that is known as a uniform resource locator or URL.
-It is like the address of your house, but instead of land, it is on the internet.
-Whenever you type any URL in the address bar of the browser and hit enter, the browser redirects you to the page tagged along with that URL.
-For instance, www.abc.com.
+It is like the address of your house, but instead of land, it is on the Internet.
+Whenever you type any URL in the browser's address bar and hit enter, the browser redirects you to the page tagged along with that URL—for instance, www.abc.com.

 A URL consists of the following: